×

 In this test, each sample is passed over a sensor which measures the bulk magnetic content of the oil.
 Because iron is the major wear element in virtually all components, the PQI is really a measure of how much iron is present (ferrous density) in the sample, the amounts of other magnetic elements being negligible.

-The PQI does not mention size - the bigger the number, the more iron.
+The PQI, unlike elemental spectroscopy is not size dependent - the bigger the number, the more ferromagnetic debris present,.
 What the PQI is communicating could be interpreted as a concept of mass per capacity or, in metric terms, something like grams iron per liter of oil.
+Newer devices such as FerroCheck now measure the ferrous density to ppm concentrations, as per ASTM standards, making it easier to standardize as a method.

 Used in conjunction with the ICP iron reading, the PQI is invaluable in estimating the distribution of wear particle sizes.
 Table 4 shows this relationship.
 High, medium and low are relative concepts and should be interpreted in the context of other samples in the component's history.